Arjun-5/PlotFourVR/README.md

 - Win condition detection in all
 - Selector row prefab for intuitive column selection
 - Game state machine with turn-based logic and UI feedback
-- Smooth multiplayer turn handling
+- Smooth local multiplayer turn handling
 - Draw detection when the board is full

 -------